rdlittle/hangman/README.md

 * Awards one credit toward buying a vowel when a correct letter is guessed
 * Disables all the vowel buttons unless buying a vowel
 * When buying a vowel, temporarily enables the vowel buttons and disables the consonant buttons
+* Keeps track of wins and losses
+* Switchable 4 different color schemes (because why not?).
+You can also create your own color schemes

 ## Requires
 * python 3